ryancdickson/www.ccadb.org/cas/incident-report.md

 #### How are reports closed?

-If (1) all Action Items are marked as complete and (2) there are no outstanding comments or questions that need to be addressed, CA Owners MUST clearly communicate in a Bugzilla comment when they believe the report can be closed.
-This is accomplished by writing a short summary that includes:
+When all Action Items are complete and no outstanding comments or questions remain, CA Owners MUST request closure in a Bugzilla comment.
+This comment should include:
 - a description of the incident, its root cause(s), and remediation;
 - a summary of all ongoing commitments made in response to the incident, if any; and
 - an attestation that all Action Items have been completed.